adalundhe/delta-ts/README.md

 }
 ```

-The `useAtom()` hook returns an atom object, which we can then call `get()` and `set()` on to access and update state.
+We can then call `get()` and `set()` on our atom to access and update state.

 This condensed API is what makes atoms unique - like React's `useState()` all information relevant to the given piece of state are effectively specified inline.
-Unlike `useState()`, the methods to manipulate and retrieve state are owned by the atom, so keeping track of where changes occur and state is being accessed is easier.
+Unlike `useState()`, the methods to manipulate and retrieve state are owned by the atom, so keeping track of where changes occur and state is being consumed is easier.

 We can do a lot more than just passing values to atoms - `get()`, `set()` and calls to `useAtom()` also accept functions with a helpful (optional) `get()` arg to extract values from other atoms: